The government has saved more than £5.5 billion for the taxpayer during the last year, Francis Maude announced today.

 Notes to editors

-1. The Cabinet Office oversees information and communications technology spend, procurement, marketing and consultancy spend, and Civil Service expenses and recruitment.
+The Cabinet Office oversees information and communications technology spend, procurement, marketing and consultancy spend, and civil service expenses and recruitment.
 Much of its work has never been tried by government before, such as renegotiating contracts with major suppliers to reduce costs, and introducing a freeze on all new advertising and marketing spend.
+The Cabinet Office ensures departments work together to tackle waste and improve accountability across a range of areas, including information and communications technology (ICT), procurement, projects, HR and property.

 These representatives sit within the Commercial Procurement and Relationships Directorate and negotiate better deals on behalf of taxpayers.
 Contract renegotiations in 2010/11 delivered £800 million of savings across suppliers and £437 million were delivered in 2011/12.